slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On family and friends

 <!--
+- maintain old friendships
+- be suspicious of people who like being owed a favor. especially if it is not a favor you requested.
+- bad friends will prevent you from having good friends -- african proverb
 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang
 > *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."